pf8200/My-Bookmarklets/README.md

 ## adblock

+In summary, this code iterates over all elements on a webpage, sets the overflow CSS property of each element to inherit, and then removes any element whose computed zIndex value is greater than 0.
+The purpose of this code seems to be removing elements that have a non-zero zIndex, possibly for the purpose of decluttering the page or modifying its appearance.

 ```javascript
 javascript:(function()%7BArray.from(document.querySelectorAll('*')).map(ele %3D> %7Bele.style.overflow %3D 'inherit'%3BgetComputedStyle(ele).zIndex>0 %3F ele.remove() %3A null%7D)%7D)()

 // commented version
 // This code is wrapped inside an immediately-invoked function expression (IIFE),
 // which ensures that the variables used within the code dont conflict with
 // variables in the global scope.